Yes, Bulgaria!: Founders

 Founders of the party included “intellectuals, entrepreneurs, artists and many others, who had "intolerance" for corruption and poverty.
 Some of the party's founders included Dr. Boryana Museva (associate professor of law at Sofia University), economist Vera Asenova, former tennis player Manuela Maleeva, and associate law professor Kristian Takov (until his death in 2017).

 One notable member of Yes, Bulgaria is activist Georgi Iliev.
 He “was one of the organizers of protests during the Peevski scandal the Socialist-led government caused” in 2013.

+Following the poor result of the PP-DB alliance in the June 2024 Bulgarian parliamentary election, Hristo Ivanov resigned as leader of Yes, Bulgaria! and refused to take up his seat as an MP.

 Political views

 In its founding declaration, the party featured seven major principles – personal freedoms and human rights, justice via rule of law, security through democracy and strong institutions, serving the public interest, creation of wealth through entrepreneurship and free enterprise, social solidarity, as well as pluralism and freedom of public debate.
 The document also outlined the party's 11 major goals.
 These included judicial, regulatory and media reforms, anti-corruption measures, increased economic growth, a focus on transparent administration and e-governance, higher education standards, civic engagement, energy independence and preservation of the country's national resources, as well as a completion of its integration into the European Union structures – full membership in the Eurozone, Schengen and the banking union.

-Yes, Bulgaria's leader Hristo Ivanov has been particularly vocal about the necessity for reform in Bulgaria's justice system.
+Yes, Bulgaria's founder Hristo Ivanov has been particularly vocal about the necessity for reform in Bulgaria's justice system.
 He has raised concern about the excessive powers and lack of accountability of Bulgaria's General Prosecutor Sotir Tsatsarov.
 He has emphasized that Bulgaria's Prosecution has a Stalinist model which compromises the rule of law.
 He has repeatedly asked for Sotir Tsatsarov's resignation as the Prosecution was allegedly involved in major corruption scandals.

-Elections

-Yes, Bulgaria received 101,177 votes in the 2017 parliamentary elections, which was 2.96% of the vote.
-The party did not reach the four percent electoral threshold required to win seats in Parliament.